Ngav0/Ngav-Guessr/README.md

 # Ngav Guessr
 A free crappy GeoGuessr alternative.

-# How to use Guessr:
+# How to use The Guessr:

 1 Download the zip containing the 2 executables